 Contact information on where the member can get more information about their loan.

 Providing Additional Information as Required.
-If the Credit Union chooses to provide members with a coupon book in lieu of a periodic billing statement the Credit Union will also make additional information available to members with mortgage loans by telephone, in writing, in person, or electronically (if the member consents) upon request, including:
+If the Credit Union chooses to provide members with a coupon book in lieu of a periodic billing statement, the Credit Union will also make additional information available to members with mortgage loans by telephone, in writing, in person, or electronically (if the member consents) upon request, including:

-An explanation of the amount due including:
+An explanation of the amount due, including:

 The periodic payment amount (including a breakdown showing how the Credit Union will apply the payment to principal, interest, and escrow);